 Conservation and Collections Management is an integral part of the Museum’s stated purpose to hold its collections in trust for future generations.
 Members of the department promote the long-term preservation of artworks through development of conservation treatments, study of materials and techniques, scholarly research and documentation.
-The department follows internationally established standards to maintain the aesthetic and physical integrity of works of art through six conservation disciplines, an analytical facility, and a collections management division responsible for safe exhibition, storage and transport.
+The department follows internationally established standards to document and maintain the aesthetic and physical integrity of works of art through six conservation disciplines, an analytical facility, and a collections management division responsible for safe exhibition, storage, transport, as well as the collections database.

 Intern will have hands-on experience participating in a variety of projects to further develop his/her conservation skills while gaining valuable insight into the day-to-day operations of a conservation lab.
 The department will also work with intern to find ways, in the context of overall departmental priorities, to allow in-depth study of the intern’s preferred subject.

-Applicant MUST specify the conservation lab or studio in which he/she would like to intern.
-The labs/studios include: Asian Conservation (two-dimensional works), or Textile Conservation.
+Applicant MUST specify with the cover letter the conservation lab or studio in which he/she would like to intern.
+The labs/studios for fall 2015 include: Asian Conservation (2-dimensional artworks); Furniture and Frame Conservation; Textile Conservation; and Scientific Research.

 Responsibilities may include: